-A dynamically updating performance chart is available for milliondollarhomepage.com.
+A dynamically updating chart of World of Warcraft's web site performance is available here.
 Netcraft offers a web site performance monitoring service that provides similar charts, along with e-mail alerts when an outage occurs.(more...)